MISS COOKBOOK

 Ding, ding, ding - an unknown gentleman tapped his spoon on his glass for attention.
 He began giving a thank-you speech to all the glass company employees for their success over the last fiscal quarter.
 Uh oh - wrong party.

-I slinked my way out the door as quickly as possible, not even wondering if I should reclaim my tortilla chips.
+I slinked my way out the door as quickly as possible, briefly wondering if I should reclaim my tortilla chips.
 Back on the road (days before cell phones) I drove in circles once again, until I found the right clubhouse and party.

 By that time (all those circles around cul-de-sacs, nerves, embarrassment) my tummy was feeling quite ill.
-I blamed it all on the hot artichoke dip instead of my poor sense of direction.
-It took years for me to assign the blame to myself and enjoy this dip again.
-This recipe is from my sis-in-law, Pat.
-Today, it's one of my favorites!
+I blamed it all on the artichoke dip instead of my poor sense of direction.
+It took years for me to assign the blame to myself and enjoy a different recipe which my tummy and I both love!

 Picture